FlyingFathead/ChatKeke-Framework/README.md

 # ChatKeke-Framework
-(To be) repository of the overall ChatKeke framework, a customizable LLM web frontend+backend

 https://github.com/FlyingFathead/ChatKeke-Framework

+This is a (to be) repository of the overall ChatKeke framework, a customizable LLM web frontend+backend.

 # About